Natak-Mesh/Nucleus_V1/home/natak/documents/user_manual.md

 ## System Overview

 The Dual-Mode Mesh Network System is a resilient communication platform that combines IP-based 802.11s mesh networking with long-range Reticulum/LoRa capabilities.
 This hybrid approach provides both high-bandwidth local connectivity and long-range communication when needed.
+The system is designed as a general-purpose platform that can support a wide range of applications and devices, not limited to any specific use case.

 ### Key Components

 #### IP-Based 802.11s with Batman-adv

 The system uses the Batman-adv (Better Approach To Mobile Ad-hoc Networking) protocol to create a layer 2 mesh network over 802.11s wireless connections.
-This provides:
+This general-purpose IP network provides:

 - Self-healing mesh topology
 - Automatic route discovery and optimization
 - Seamless client roaming
 - Layer 2 bridging capabilities
+- Standard IP connectivity for any connected device

 #### MACsec Security Layer